-The Notes included two embedded derivatives which have been recorded on the balance sheets at fair value.
-Prior to May 1, 2013, the embedded derivative was measured with regard to both the Put option and the conversion feature.
+The Notes included two embedded derivatives which were recorded on the balance sheets at fair value.
+Prior to May 1, 2013, the embedded derivative was measured with regard to both the Put Option and the conversion feature.
 Subsequent to this date, the measurement of the embedded derivative is based solely on the conversion feature.